hujhax/austin-improv-wiki/Paul Normandin.md

 * *[[WaffleFest]]* (2014 - )

 ## Improv History
 Paul decided to take improv classes after seeing a [[Firth & Arjet]] show at [[The Hideout Theatre]].
-He is also a storyteller and has a strong focus on narrative improv.
+He is a storyteller and has a strong focus on narrative Improv.

 Paul completed classes at [[The Hideout Theatre]] with his friend and classmate, [[Bob Olmstead]].
 Paulie and Bobby were two characters the pair often played while in class.
 After completing Level 6, Bob invited Paul to form a duo called "[[Two Guys From Yonkers]]" on October 31, 2011.